MikeFoto/demo-docker_swarm/README.md

 * change ansible.cfg to match your local setup

+* change hosts.yml with your desired configuration .
+In each node #Cpus, memory and role can be configured

+* One private network is used (192.168.33.0/24 ).
+Change it if conflicts with existing ones.

+# Dependencies

 * ansible_galaxy_roles - external dependencies from other contributors
-* * hostnames Role created by Antti J. Salminen in 2014 (TODO: include URL).
+* hostnames Role created by Antti J. Salminen in 2014 (TODO: include URL).

 * ansible_roles_public - roles created by myself , available at https://Foto@bitbucket.org/MikeFoto/ansible_roles_public.git